Skip to content

 • Margin by Month, Product Category, and Region

-• Data Model as a Graph: The underlying structure is a Directed Acyclic Graph (DAG).
+Data Model as a Graph

 • Nodes: Your DataFrames.

-• Edges: The shared columns that link them.
+• Edges: Shared columns link tables. **

-Important Note: Avoid Circular Dependencies
+Avoid Circular Dependencies